georgepaterson/jquery-plugin/README.md

 </div>
 ```

-The first test asserts whether or not the plugin is chainable, a feature of jQuery development.
+The first test asserts whether or not the plugin is chainable.

 ```javascript
 test('is chainable', function() {